Alexanders101/SPANet/docs/TTBar.md

 set here: [TODO Upload Data].
 Place the training and testing file into `data/ttbar` for the examples to work correctly.

-If you are using the the docker container, then you can first alias `python` (or whatever command you want to call it) to the following docker command.
+If you are using the docker container, then you can first alias `python` (or whatever command you want to call it) to the following docker command.

 ```